-Plans will be evaluated within two weeks of receipt.
-Inquiries about your plan's status and general questions about technology planning should be directed to Paul Kissman via phone (617)725-1860 x234 or 800-952-7403 or email: email@example.com.
+Submitted plans will be evaluated within two weeks of receipt.
+Inquiries about your plan's status and general questions about technology planning should be directed to Paul Kissman via phone at (617) 725-1860 x234 or 800-952-7403, or email (firstname.lastname@example.org).

-If --based on your monitoring-- you realize that you need to request discounted services or equipment from E-Rate that was not covered in your three-year technology plan, you must sent a modified version of your technology plan to the Board of Library Commissioners for approval in a "timely" manner (before you file your 470).
+Based on your monitoring, if you realize that you need to request discounted services or equipment from E-Rate not covered in your three-year technology plan, you must send a modified version of your technology plan to the Board of Library Commissioners for approval in a timely manner (before you file your 470).

-A simple technology planning format has been developed for Massachusetts libraries to follow.
-Salient features of the format are:
+A simple technology planning format has been developed for Massachusetts libraries to follow:

 - Plans should cover three years.